harshal20m/self-planner/README.md

 -   **Lucide Icons** (lightweight icons)
 -   **LocalStorage** (for persistent auth and planner data)

-## 📸 Screenshots

-_You can optionally add screenshots here to show planner view, auth page, and history section._

 ## 📌 Roadmap / Future Ideas

 -   🔔 Notifications for upcoming tasks